 The department is currently reviewing these measures and updates will be provided as this review progresses.

-On 30 July 2021, the Minister for Planning and Public Spaces signed a new Order, the Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 3) 2021 (Order), which allows construction works to occur Saturdays, Sundays and public holidays.
+The Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 3) 2021, allowed construction works to occur Saturdays, Sundays and public holidays.
+It was a temporary emergency measure following a two-week pause on construction activity.

-The new Order follows the recent pause on construction activity, which was necessary to help reduce the spread of COVID-19.
-The Order will ensure the continued safe delivery of new homes, transport, job-generating projects and community facilities.
-This is necessary to help the industry get back on its feet and support the economy.
+The changes delivered new homes, transport, job-generating projects and community facilities.
+This was necessary to help the construction and building industry get back on its feet and support the economy.

 On 25 March 2020, the NSW Government introduced the COVID-19 Legislation Amendment (Emergency Measures) Bill 2020, which made changes to the Environmental Planning and Assessment Act 1979.